-Lohra Castle is situated in the heart of Germany in Northern Thuringia.
+Lohra Castle is situated in the heart of Germany in northern Thuringia.
 The castle, which is surrounded by a scenic hilly landscape, is located on the edge of a natural reserve area.
-Being one of the largest castles in Thuringia, the history of castle Lohra begins in the Middle Ages.
+Being one of the largest castles in Thuringia, the history of Lohra Castle begins in the Middle Ages.
 Its architectural styles which have been preserved in the structures of the ensemble attest to a prolonged period of occupation and historical evolution up until today.

 When restoring historical wooden constructions in line with accepted conservation practices European Heritage Volunteers is usually concerned with slow, careful repairs using suitable materials and considers carefully the original structures even when this entails more work.
 For example, historic timber joints are preferred over the use of metal connecting elements and the works are carried out with great care down to the smallest details so that a repaired roof construction loses none of its original constructive and aesthetic quality.

-However, when dealing with roof structures and roofings the priority is how best to protect the original substance against climatic influences and to avoid damages.
-The exteriors of a historical structure sustain the battering of the weather with frontal bouts of wind, rain and snow.
+However, when dealing with roof structures and roofing the priority is how best to protect the original substance against climatic influences and to avoid damages.
+The exteriors of a historical structure sustain the battering of the weather with frontal bouts of wind, rain, and snow.
 In the case of Lohra Castle, the structures are more directly hit due to its elevated location above a hill, a situation which has increased during the last years due to the influence of climate change.
 Its geographical situation places Lohra Castle in the line of stronger storms which have been rampaging over Germany in the recent years dropping copious amounts of water and blowing powerful gusts of wind.
-Understandably, even the robust structures of these medieval edifices were not built to withstand such an aggressive onslaught by nature.
+Understandably, even the robust structures of these historic edifices were not built to withstand such an aggressive onslaught by nature.
 Facing this increasingly unstable climate hazards posed to the historical structures, solutions are being thought to adapt conservation strategies into disaster risk planning.
 Preserving historic legacy for future generations is an important way to consolidate heritage conservation resilience.